atan009/vimrc/README.md

 For tips on moverments in `Vim`, check on [Hacker's Blog: Vim Movements] (http://nerd-hacking.blogspot.com/2006/05/vim-movements.html)

 For more color for cursorline adjustment, go to [The Vim Editor: Colortest:xterm 256 color test and visual color list] (http://www.vim.org/scripts/script.php?script_id=1349)

+####For Typing and Spell-Checking:

+	if version >= 700
+		set spl=en spell "do spell check
+		set nospell "turn it off afterward
+	endif
+	"if user wants to spell-check only a certain size of the file "i.e. a file with more than 700 character setlocal spell spelllang=en_us "set the spell-check to US English set complete+=kspell "turn on word completion

+There is also a plugin that does spell-check for you, these are just some simple tips how you can get it fast.
+For more explanation on `vim`'s spell-check function, go to [Vim Documentation: Spell] (http://vimdoc.sourceforge.net/htmldoc/spell.html)
+Other fanicer `.vimrc` configuration on spell-check, go to [Throughtrobot: Vim Spell-Checking] (http://robots.throughtbot.com/vim-spell-checking)

 Pathogen:
 ---------